P.E. at St John's

-In addition to the PE & Sport premium funding, below is a summary of other ways in which we have engaged children in physical activity this year:
+In addition to the PE & Sport premium funding, below is a summary of other ways in which we engage children in physical activity each year:

 Sports Activity |